-In addition, the Combined Plan document setting forth the Legacy Plan (Component II) contain a provision for the transfer of certain excess investment returns to the new Hybrid Plan (Component I).
-In any plan year during the period beginning on or after July 1, 2014 and ending June 30, 2023, if the annual rate of return credited to member annuity savings fund accounts is less than the actual rate of return net of expenses of the Plan's invested assets for the second plan year preceding the plan year in which the annual rate of return is credited, the excess earned shall be transferred to the pension accumulation fund maintained under Component I of the Combined Plan and will be used to fund transition costs related to Component I. The transition cost is a measure of the liability that Component I of the Retirement System has at its inception due to the fact that members in Component I receive vesting and eligibility credit under Component I for service that was earned prior to July I, 2014 and is otherwise credited to members under Component II.
-Such transition costs will be calculated by the Plan's actuary.
-This transfer will be calculated and transferred in the second year following the year in which the return is earned based on a two-year 'lookback'; therefore, for example, any transfers based on the plan year ended lune 30, 2015 will be calculated and transferred during the plan year ending June 30, 2017.
+In addition, the Combined Plan document setting forth the Legacy Plan (Component II) contains a provision for the transfer of certain excess investment returns to the new Hybrid Plan (Component I).
+In any plan year during the period beginning on or after July 1, 2014 and ending June 30, 2023, if the annual rate of return credited to member annuity savings fund accounts is less than the actual rate of return net of expenses of the Plan's invested assets for the second plan year preceding the plan year in which the annual rate of return is credited, the excess earned shall be transferred to the pension accumulation fund maintained under Component I of the Combined Plan and will be used to fund transition costs related to Component I. The transition cost is a measure of the liability that Component I of the Combined Plan has at its inception due to the fact that members in Component I receive vesting and eligibility credit under Component I for service that was earned prior to July 1, 2014 and is otherwise credited to members under Component II.
+Such transition costs have been calculated by the Plan's actuary.
+Yearly transfers to fund these costs are required in the second year following the year in which the return is earned based on a two-year "lookback"; therefore, for example, any transfers based on the plan year ended June 30, 2015 will be calculated and transferred during the plan year ended June 30, 2017.
+There were no transfers in fiscal year 2017.